jmankoff/interaction/assignments/layout-new.md

 ---

-For this part, you simply need to provide a paragraph of reflection on your submission.
+For this part, you simply need to provide a short reflection on your submission.
 Some things you may want to cover here:

 * Your experience, positive or negative, working on parts 1 - 4.
 We are always looking to revise these specs as necessary, so any feedback provided here will improve the quality of assignment rubrics for future quarters.